karl-denby/mongo-infra-docker/prometheus/README.md

 - You can view Grafana locally on http://localhost:3000
   - username is admin
   - password is admin # needs to be changed on first login
-  - You can tell Grafana to use a prometheus data source on http://prometheus.local:9090
+  - You can tell Grafana to use a prometheus data source on http://prometheus.internal:9090
   - You can create a dashboard using the prometheus data source with any metric you like
   - If you want an example of a complex query in a graph try something like
   - `sum(rate(hardware_system_cpu_steal_milliseconds{group_id="666ff4e53f32e174b5f431d3"}[30s]) / 10) by (instance)`
-  - change the group_id to match your project you may need to switch to code view instead of builder vew
+  - change the group_id to match your project you may need to switch to code view instead of builder view

 ## Common issues